buradoll/alx-pre_course/0x02-git/README.md

-hello Africa
-we all arrived here for better and best oportunity.we all african needs learn and be familier with technology to be Great also independent
+hello Africa i am biruk from beauty soil of Ethiopia!!!! we all arrived here for better and best oportunity.we all african needs learn and be familier with technology to be Great also independent i badly love my country sweet Ethiopia need real change.

-thanks am biruk from beauty soil of Ethiopia!!!!

-i badly love my country sweet Ethiopia need real change.
+thanks